 Alternatively, the functionality and services might be the consideration.
 Where BI, or B2B functionality or other of the functions or services are really needed.
 There is a price tag, so it isn’t a consideration if you don’t have the budget, but once your business gains momentum, you can switch to Magento Commerce.

 Whichever version of Magento you go with, the platform is built as a powerful eCommerce solution.

 Magento Software Review

 Magento is one of the 5 most used eCommerce platforms, side-to-side with other giants like WooCommerce and Shopify.
-When it comes to eCommerce platforms, the first thing to look at is the feature set.
+When it comes to picking the best eCommerce platform, the first thing to look at is the feature set.
 Let’s see which features made it such a popular eCommerce solution.